ChelsieSalome/Linux-Assignment-II/README.md

    `./installation`

 3. **`symlinks`**
-    A bash script that creates symbolic links for configuration files.
-These links allow you to store and access configuration files in a central location without needing to manually copy them into each user's directory.
+    A bash script that creates symbolic links for configuration files.Those files are cloned from a remote repository using git.
+These links allow to store and access configuration files in a central location without needing to manually copy them into each user's directory.

     #### Usage: